alienc0der/alienc0der/README.md

 👀 I’m interested in blockchain and cryptography ✨

-🌱 I’m currently learning Go, Dart, Kotlin 📚
+🌱 I’m currently learning Rust, Dart and Go 📚

 💞️ I’m looking to collaborate on crypto projects ⛓️